RangerMauve/ipfs-thing-talks-2022/ipld-gateways.md

 ipld.patch(url, patchset) => url
 ```

-## Use cases
+## Next Steps

-- Light clients (Browsers/ETC)
-- Languages/Environments with little IPLD library support
 - What other use cases can you think of?

-## Next Steps

 - Anything we should watch out for / is missing?
 - What are some potential applications?
 - Are there folks that would actively be interested in using these specs once we make them?